uphold/docs/_ratelimits.md

 ## Response Headers

 The current rate limit in effect is explained via custom HTTP headers as described in the table below.
-Additionally, the standard HTTP `Retry-After` header field will be appended when the rate limit is exhausted and indicates, in delta-seconds, how long until the rate limit window is reset.
+Additionally, the standard HTTP `Retry-After` header field will be appended when the rate limit is exhausted, and indicates, in delta-seconds, how long until the rate limit window is reset.

 Header               | Description
 -------------------- | ----------------------------------------------------------------------------------------------------------------------